 Dave’s bike arrived in Atlanta and is now at my place.
 Fine tuning the packing and route details.
 A few other riders will join in for portions of the route.
 Dave and I going the distance from Atlanta to Maine.
 MABDR and NEBDR.
+I have used Motorcycle Shippers in the past.
+Dave found xxxx to be less expensive and the bike ended up in the same warehouse.

 I flew from Santiago to Puerto Montt where I met our guide, Daniel.
 We are a group of four.
 Dave and his Jane are from Maine.
 We all have many interests in common including world travel, mountain biking, outdoor sports, … We spent the day organizing our gear, getting acquainted, enjoying some nice food and drinks, and previewing our route.